Photo Credit: by Chevanon Photography, Pexels.com

 Another piece of research that links coffee to a 50% reduction in suicide risk is also worth mentioning.
 An article published in the Harvard Gazette states, “Drinking several cups of coffee daily appears to reduce the risk of suicide in men and women by about 50 percent … the risk of suicide for adults who drank two to four cups of caffeinated coffee per day was about half that of those who drank decaffeinated coffee or very little or no coffee.”

 Why does this happen?
-According to Dr. Judith Orloff, it seems that “Caffeine stimulates the central nervous system and acts as an antidepressant by elevating serotonin and dopamine … Some experience the mood boost more than others.
+According to Dr. Judith Orloff, it seems that “Caffeine stimulates the central nervous system and acts as an antidepressant by elevating serotonin and dopamine levels … Some experience the mood boost more than others.
 Unknowingly, many people self-medicate depression with caffeine.”

 Of course, correlation is not evidence of causation, but the connections are certainly fascinating, and worth exploring with further research.
 The world would do well with more studies that help more people suffering from depression find relief.